-These long-term incentive guidelines provide a framework for the Compensation Committee when determining the amount of the awards to each executive under the long-term incentive program.
-For each of our executive officers other than Mr. Coyne, the actual grant value of the executive's long-term incentive awards is determined by the Compensation Committee based upon the recommendation of Mr. Coyne after reviewing the executive's responsibilities, individual performance, current compensation package, value of unvested equity awards and expected future contributions and value to the company.
-The Compensation Committee undertakes a similar analysis to determine the grant value of any long-term incentive award to Mr. Coyne.
+These long-term incentive guidelines are one factor the Compensation Committee considers when determining the grant value of the annual awards to each executive under the LTI program.
+The Compensation Committee also considers our target pay position strategy, the recommendation of our Chief Executive Officer (other than for the Chief Executive Officer's LTI award) and a subjective evaluation of the executive's responsibilities, individual performance, current compensation package, value of unvested equity awards and expected future contributions and value to the company.